DCRalph/yoobee-301-wikipedia/docs/VECTOR_SEARCH.md

 # Vector Search Implementation

-This document describes the vector search functionality implemented in the Wikipedia clone application using pgvector and Transformers.js.
+This document describes the vector search functionality implemented in the WikiClone application using pgvector and Transformers.js.

 ## Overview